-- Failure to submit an application, have it verified and mailed through CASPA by the deadline posted on the LSUHSC-NO PA Program website. - Failure of application verification and mailing by CASPA by the published deadline. - Aptitude scores and grade point averages that do not reach the required minimums. - Missing transcripts or letters of recommendation. - Inability to complete course prerequisites prior to matriculation. - Failure to complete GRE or PA-CAT - Failure to meet and or maintain the program technical standards. - Failure to accumulate 80 hours minimum of healthcare experience.
+- Failure of application verification and mailing by CASPA by the published deadline. - Aptitude scores and grade point averages do not reach the required minimums. - Missing transcripts or letters of recommendation. - Inability to complete course prerequisites prior to matriculation. - Failure to complete GRE or PA-CAT. - Failure to meet and/or maintain the program technical standards. - Failure to accumulate 80 hours minimum of healthcare experience.